airicyu/solstage-web/README.md

 Our solution is simple:

 - We provide you the "Stage", "Backstage" and "Junkbox" filtering categories to your NFTs.
+- It is up to you to manage which NFTs are on "Stage" and "Backstage".
-- People can look around other people's "Stage" like visiting the trophy room!
+- People can look around anyone's "Stage" like visiting the trophy room!

 ----------